sierkov/daedalus-turbo/README.md

 - A fast SSD with 200 GB of free space:
   - ~70 GB for the compressed blockchain data and search indices.
   - ~30 GB for temporary use during indexing.
-  - (Optional) ~100 GB for temporary use during full transaction witness validation.
+  - ~100 GB for temporary use during full transaction witness validation.
 - A fast Internet connection (250 Mbps or better).

 # Test it yourself